 How does inclusive hiring work?

-The inclusive recruiting process actively acknowledges diversity and welcomes a variety of skills and viewpoints that applicants bring to the company.
+The inclusive recruiting process actively acknowledges diversity in hiring and welcomes a variety of skills and viewpoints that applicants bring to the company.
 It’s not just about filling a box by hiring people from underrepresented backgrounds or with disabilities.
 Instead, to combat bias in recruiting and all forms of discrimination, inclusive hiring practices work to level the playing field for all candidates.

 Why is an inclusive attitude important?